 What kind of water to use?

-Use tap water in room temperature.
+Use tap water at room temperature or warm water eventually.
 When you use too hot water you can kill the seeds.

 In conclusion, soaking microgreens seeds can be beneficial for certain varieties, while it can be detrimental to others.
 By understanding the specific requirements of each seed type, you can ensure a successful and bountiful microgreens harvest.